 It got a bit more interesting when a tiny puppy tried to steal a bag of potato chips from one monkeys’ turf.
 I thought I was going to witness a nasty fight, but the puppy survived unscathed, at least, for the moment. . .

-After a day of exploration, Magic Man took me to the river for a sunset date.
-It was so romantic. . .
+After a day of exploration, we went to the river for sunset. . .

 One of the things I love to document when I travel is the street art, or graffiti, and Hampi had a few good pieces around.